phantombuster/legacy-docs/api.rst

     /api/v1/agent/{id}/launch.json

 Add an agent to the launch queue.
-This call always succeeds — to know if the agent was successfully added to the launch queue, call either ``/api/v1/agent/{id}/output.json`` or ``/api/v1/user.json``.

 ``{id}`` (``Number``)
     ID of the agent to launch.